evertonstz/youtube-upload/README.md

                         Default language the for caption is en (ISO 639-1: en
                         | fr | de | ...)
   --caption-name=string
-                        Default name for the caption "Uplodaded from youtube- upload" --caption-asdraft=string
+                        Default name for the caption is "Uplodaded from youtube- upload" --caption-asdraft=string
-                        As default the caption is uploaded and published, by using "yes" in this option the caption will be uplodade as draft
+                        As default the caption is uploaded and published, by using "yes" in this option the caption will be uplodaded as draft
 ```

 Examples